Richard Lachmann

-Richard Lachmann (May 17, 1956 – September 19, 2021) was an American sociologist and specialist in comparative historical sociology who was a professor at University at Albany, SUNY.
+Richard Lachmann (May 17, 1956 – September 19, 2021) was an American sociologist and specialist in comparative historical sociology who was a professor at the University at Albany, SUNY.

-Lachmann is best known as the author of the book, "Capitalists in Spite of Themselves", which has been awarded several prizes, including the American Sociological Association Distinguished Scholarly Book Award.
+Lachmann is best known as the author of the book "Capitalists in Spite of Themselves", which was awarded several prizes, including the American Sociological Association Distinguished Scholarly Book Award.
 In this work, Lachmann shows that relations among elites rather than class struggle, or any other set of factors proposed by other historians, primarily determined the creation or non-creation of capitalism in early modern Europe.
 Later, he used his elite conflict theory to analyze the political crisis in the United States.
 He died after a heart attack in 2021 at the age of 65.

 Early life and education

 Lachmann was born in New York to Jewish parents who had escaped from Nazi Germany.
-"Each of them had a parent who was killed by the Nazis so I grew up with an understanding of Nazism and an appreciation of US liberal democracy." - he recalled many years later.
-Richard's father, Karl Eduard Lachmann, worked for the United Nations; mother, Lotte Becker Lachmann, taught French at a community college.
-Richard has a younger brother and sister.
+"Each of them had a parent who was killed by the Nazis so I grew up with an understanding of Nazism and an appreciation of US liberal democracy," he recalled many years later.
+Richard's father, Karl Eduard Lachmann, worked for the United Nations; his mother, Lotte Becker Lachmann, taught French at a community college.
+Richard had a younger brother and sister.

-Lachmann graduated from the United Nations International School becoming one among the first cohorts to receive an International Baccalaureate.
+Lachmann graduated from the United Nations International School, becoming one among the first cohorts to receive an International Baccalaureate.
 He attended Princeton as an undergraduate and Harvard for his PhD, studying historical sociology at both universities.
 He met his partner, Arlyn Miller, at Princeton.
 They had two children together.

 Career

 From 1983 to 1990, Lachmann served as assistant professor of sociology at the University of Wisconsin in Madison.
-Since 1990, he has been a professor of sociology at the University at Albany, SUNY.
+From 1990, he was a professor of sociology at the University at Albany, SUNY.